Warning: There are spoilers from Book 1, so if you haven’t read it, I suggest you turn back now and come back later!

 “That was before I realized we’d be harboring a prisoner who behaves like a rabid child,” he snarls, and I bark out a gleeful laugh that definitely makes him angrier.

 The prince practically roars in frustration and then kicks open the door at the end of the hall, carrying me into an enormous bedroom with a huge bed sitting under a long bank of windows, where the northern lights paint the sky in ribbons of color.

 As much as Aphelion may have been a court masquerading as a haven of gilded beauty, I miss its bright blue skies like flowers miss the sun.
-The depressing canvas of grey and more grey of The Aurora is dredging up a painful canvas of the twelve years I barely lived under this bleak sky.
+This depressing canvas of grey and more grey is dredging up the painful memories of the twelve years I barely lived under this bleak sky.

 Everything in the room is black save for the occasional streaks of color accenting the rugs and furniture—crimson and violet and emerald.

-Oh, and the two enormous fluffy white dogs who lie in front of the fireplace, only their heads lifting as we enter, their dark eyes watch us with shrewd curiosity.
-I think they’re dogs—they’re big enough to be wolves who favour small children for supper.
+Oh, and the two enormous fluffy white dogs who lie in front of the fireplace, only their heads lifting as we enter, their dark eyes watching us with shrewd curiosity.
+I think they’re dogs—they’re big enough to be wolves who feast on small children for supper.
 Are these the pets he meant?
 They don’t look that dangerous.
 In fact, they’re kind of cute if you ignore the fact they could probably take off my head with a single bite.

-That’s when one of them curls a lip, a low growl rumbling from its throat, its far too intelligent gaze fixed on me.
+That’s when one of them curls a lip, a low growl rumbling from its throat with its far too intelligent gaze fixed on me.